 Engineering students are challenged to network through student chapter organizations or other means to achieve their career goals throughout their college careers.

 The Engineering BBQ Cook-off tradition serves to fortify the relationships between local engineering firms and students.
 This annual event presents an excellent opportunity for graduate and undergraduate students to network with professional engineers and potential employers in a fun and casual setting.
 The connections created promote advancement in the engineering field and progress to the community.

 The following student chapter organizations are collaborating to host this event and raise funds for various projects and materials:

 Society of Women Engineers (SWE)

 For more than six decades, the Society of Women Engineers has given women engineers a unique place and voice within the engineering industry.
 Our organization is centered around a passion for our members' success and continues to evolve with the challenges and opportunities reflected in today's new engineering and technology specialties.

 American Society of Civil Engineers (ASCE)

-The American Society of Civil Engineers student chapter strives to provide their members with a social and interactive atmosphere.
-Members are given the opportunity to gain valuable learning experiences by competing in projects such as steel bridge and concrete canoe.
-These competitions allow students to integrate their classroom knowledge to technical application.
-The funds raised from this event will assist students to achieve goals set by competing in these events.
+The American Society of Civil Engineers student chapter strives to provide its members with a social and interactive atmosphere.
+Members can gain valuable learning experiences by competing in projects such as steel bridges and concrete canoes.
+These competitions allow students to integrate their classroom knowledge into technical applications.
+The funds raised from this event will assist students in achieving goals set by competing in these events.